Skip to content

 Corn Chowder

-Corn chowder is a tasty thick soup that uses stock and cream as the base and is simmered with other vegetables such as potatoes, celery, and onions, to make it a rich stew.
-Traditionally chowders include things like fish, clams, and seafood, however, we are taking those same methods and applying it to fresh corn off the cob.
+Corn chowder is a tasty, thick soup that uses stock and cream as the base and is simmered with other vegetables, such as potatoes, celery, and onions, to make it a rich stew.
+Traditionally, chowders include fish, clams, and seafood; however, we are applying those same methods to fresh corn off the cob.

 How to Make Corn Chowder

-1. Add some corn in the husk onto a sheet tray and back in the oven at 425° for about 25 minutes
+Add some corn in the husk to a sheet tray and bake it at 425° for about 25 minutes.

 adding corn un husked on a tray to an oven